Data Backup Advantages & Disadvantages

-While tape-based backup approaches may still be optimal for long-term data retention, more and more database storage/backup administrators are moving from tape to disk technology for everyday data backup and recovery.
+While tape-based backup approaches may still be optimal for long-term data retention, more and more database storage/backup administrators are moving from tape to disk technology for everyday data backup and data recovery.
 This is not surprising as disk is faster to write to and faster to recover from, as well as more reliable overall.

 A further advantage of disk backup is the ability to perform deduplication on the data being backed up, which reduces both backup/recovery times and – perhaps most importantly – data volumes.
 Deduplication usually takes place during data transfer to disk.
-Some tools ship with the disk hardware and others with backup software.
+Some tools ship with the disk hardware and others with data backup software.

 Many products are currently available that offer deduplication at the backup server level, which reduces network traffic between the backup server and the backup target but not between the database server and the backup server.
 Some products still perform deduplication post-transfer, at the backup target.
 While slower overall, this approach eliminates the chance that CPU-intensive deduplication processes will create a bottleneck between the backup server and the secondary storage target.

 Emerging technology enables deduplication at the source (that is, on the server that hosts the database).
 Ultimately, deduplication will likely take place as a function of primary storage rather than as a backup/archiving function.

 Like many new technologies before them, deduplication and disk-based backup/recovery fill a long-standing need for improved speed and reduced cost.
 But many DBAs remain skeptical, and debate exists about how best to use these solutions and their impact on data protection and the rest of the IT environment.